 I’m going to give you a brief CM explanation of each, and then tell you how we’ve modified the studies at various times to meet our needs.
 Remember that I tend to use Charlotte Mason’s methods somewhat eclectically by using her blueprint in a way that it works best for my family.
 (I know some CM purists will probably be frustrated that I’m showing you how I’ve changed things up a bit.
 But, I always encourage homeschoolers to do what’s best for their families, no matter what any particular book or philosophy states.
 That even goes for my own books!)

-Artist or Picture Study CM Style – A particular artist is to be studied for one full semester (about 12 weeks), with at least 6 different prints used for picture study.
+Charlotte Mason Artist Study, also known as picture study – A particular artist is to be studied for one full semester (about 12 weeks), with at least 6 different prints used for picture study.
 Picture study is very easy and really only requires the student to talk about what he sees, feels and thinks about the art work.
 Mom can lead with a few questions, but most of the thoughts and discussions should begin with the child.

 Cindy’s Methods – At different times, we’ve incorporated artist study into our schedule in different ways.
 Right now, our history study (Ancient Civilizations and the Bible) includes artist study with each unit, so we are simply completing those lessons.